SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v1.7 beta2
-- Click on the image to copy the infotext and overwrite the txt2img prompt
+- Clicking on the image sends infotext to txt2img.
+If local, copy to clipboard
 - Separately searchable in multiple tabs

 > [!WARNING]